 We know how nerve-wracking it can be to take a young child to a restaurant where you have never been.
 Some of our favorite kid-friendly restaurants include The Villager Pub, Bridge Street Tap Room, Scovies, Jax, and The Landings.
 Insider Tip: Take advantage of the hotel rooms in Charlevoix that come equipped with kitchenettes, so you can eat some meals in too.

 Beaches and Parks

 There is a beach for everyone in Charlevoix.
-Families will find bathrooms, playgrounds, free parking and pavilions at Michigan Beach, Ferry Beach and Depot Beach (the latter two on Lake Charlevoix with less waves and milder water temps).
-Mt McSauba is a great beach for those who don’t mind a bit of a hike through sand to reach this rustic quiet beach.
-Petoskey and Charlevoix stone hunting and sunset watching are a must do at Michigan Beach or Mt.
+Families will find bathrooms, playgrounds, free parking, and pavilions at Michigan Beach, Ferry Beach, and Depot Beach (the latter two on Lake Charlevoix with fewer waves and milder water temps).
+Mt McSauba is a great beach for those who don’t mind a bit of a hike through the sand to reach this rustic quiet beach.
+Petoskey and Charlevoix stone hunting and sunset watching are a must-do at Michigan Beach or Mt.
 McSauba.
 Click here for a complete guide on how to find these unique fossils.

-This once dilapidated farm has been beautifully restored to its original 1918 glory, and now serves as an event venue and tour destination.
-Take a self-guided or tram tour of the gardens including the popular railroad garden (the largest in Michigan), feed to ducks at the pond, play giant chess, attend a royal story time all while learning the fascinating history of the property.
+This once-dilapidated farm has been beautifully restored to its original 1918 glory, and now serves as an event venue and tour destination.
+Take a self-guided or tram tour of the gardens including the popular railroad garden (the largest in Michigan), feed ducks at the pond, play giant chess, and attend a royal story time all while learning the fascinating history of the property.
 Kids will find plenty of things to do at Castle Farms.